daniellionel01/choire/README.md

 ## Introduction

 Choire works in a gleam monorepo or singular project.
-It does two things for you:
+It does multiple things for you:
 - Check for outdated dependencies
 - Check for different version of the same dependency across different gleam apps
+- Check if there will be a version conflict, if you want to upgrade a dependency

 Importantly, this package does not perform any modifications or updates for you.
 This design is intentional as to not mess up your project in any way.